graue/moon-noise/README.md

 2-channel, raw audio file with a sampling rate of 44100 Hz.

 A more fun way to listen is to pipe the audio into a program that plays it.
+If you install [SoX](http://sox.sourceforge.net/), a cross-platform audio tool, you can do it like this:

+    luajit moon.lua | sox -tf32 -c2 -r44100 -q - -d

+SoX may print out a couple warning messages, but this is tested to work on both Linux and Windows, and almost certainly works on OS X too (please file an issue if it doesn't!).

+An alternative method using my `fmt` program
-My usual approach is this, but it requires `fmt` from my [Synth package](https://github.com/graue/synth), and only works on Linux:
+[from here](https://github.com/graue/synth) is a bit nicer, but only works on Linux:

     luajit moon.lua | fmt -16 | aplay -qfcd

-Here, `fmt` converts 32-bit float samples to 16-bit integer samples, and `aplay` plays raw 16-bit integer samples (`-q` means don't print status messages on the console, `-fcd` means expect raw CD-audio format, `-qfcd` combines these two options).

-Another solution which may work for OS X and Windows users, as well as Linux, is to use [SoX](http://sox.sourceforge.net/), which is cross-platform.
-SoX comes with a `play` command you can use like this:

-    luajit moon.lua | play -tf32 -c2 -r44100 -q -

-It's more to type, but it seems to do the trick.
-If you try this on OS X or Windows, please let me know whether it works or not!
-I'll update the readme.

 ## Colophon

 I made this at [Hacker School](https://www.hackerschool.com/), which was an awesome experience.
 If you're interested in leveling up as a programmer, you should [apply](https://www.hackerschool.com/apply).

+Thanks to [@Adhesion](https://github.com/Adhesion) for testing this on Windows.